This is a writing sample from Scripted writer Rachel MacAulay

 There's nothing quite as exciting as homeownership.
 A little preparation and knowledge can go a long way in the home buying process to ensure you get the home that's most perfect for you.

 In Rachel's past life she was a technology analyst, and she still trusts data and research as the basis of business writing.
-She has been a freelance writer and editor for 25+ years, with experience writing about technology, travel, nutritional products, domain names, autism, food, exercise, general topics, and more.
+She has been a freelance writer and editor for 25+ years, with experience writing about technology, travel, nutritional products, domain names, pets, autism, food, exercise, general topics, and more.